 Defiance College’s Service Leadership Program gives students the opportunity to use their classroom knowledge in a way that gives back to the community.
 Each Service Leader is required to complete a minimum of 500 hours of service before they graduate at any agency that aligns with his/her academic interests.
 This individualized program allows for Service Leaders to choose when and where they would like to complete their service hours.

-All Service Leaders, as part of the Program, will have an opportunity to gain experience in planning, organizing and implementing an in-depth service learning project or fulfill a significant leadership role as a Service Leader.
-The Service Leaders interact during bi-weekly class meetings and have multiple opportunities to complete personal development, professional development, and leadership workshops.
-As a result, students will gain a better understanding of the world around them and their place in it as an active global citizen.
+Service Leaders interact in bi-weekly class meetings and have multiple opportunities to participate in personal development, professional development, and leadership workshops.
+Service Leaders learn the difference between volunteerism and service learning, moving their focus from random acts of kindness to making a larger impact on the world around them.
+As a result, students will gain a better understanding of the world around them and their place as active global citizens.

 In order to receive the financial scholarship as a Service Leader, high school seniors must submit short answer service essays and be accepted to DC.